 We take a holistic approach to supporting children and young adults (0-25yrs) with the rarest diseases.
 Some children come for help once; others come back time and time again.
 We work to give these children and young adults a better quality of life, offering support and the opportunity to connect with others through:

-- Individual Grants – for medicine, specialized equipment and treatment therapies, for children and young adults (0-25yrs)
+- Individual Grants – for government approved medicine, specialized equipment and treatment therapies, for children and young adults (0-25yrs)

 - Respite Camps (SNUG)– designed to support the families of children with rare diseases